CattyMeowy/swifticat.github.io/rules.md

 <details open>
 <summary>For example, you may not:</summary>
 <br>
-  * Promote your content aggressively (e.g. asking people to like and subscribe and spamming your content across different channels)
+  <li>Promote your content aggressively (e.g. asking people to like and subscribe and spamming your content across different channels)</li>

-  * Promote Discord servers in voice channels
+  <li>Promote Discord servers in voice channels</li>

-  * Promote your TikTok channel with links instead of videos
+  <li>Promote your TikTok channel with links instead of videos</li>

 </details>